-Because it is known that SARS-CoV-2 can spread by those with no symptoms (asymptomatic), work environments should be set up so that workers are kept at least six feet apart.
-This may require changes in production practices to maintain appropriate distances among workers.

-How to Align Meatpacking and Meat Processing Workstations, If Feasible

-Modified from Interim Guidance on Meat and Poultry Processing Workers and Employers9

-9Interim Guidance on Meat and Poultry Processing Workers and Employers

-- Modify the alignment of workstations, including along processing lines, so workers are at least six feet apart in all directions.
-Workers should not work directly facing each other. - Use markings and signs to remind workers to maintain their location at their station away from each other and practice social distancing on breaks. - Use physical barriers, such as strip curtains, clear plastic or similar materials, or other impermeable dividers or partitions, to separate meat and poultry processing workers from each other.
-Make sure they are placed and are large enough, so the workers always have the barrier between them. - Barriers help to stop the spread of potentially infectious respiratory droplets when implemented as part of the hierarchy of controls.
-Barriers are a possible engineering control and can be used in conjunction with administrative controls (like masks for source control) and PPE to protect workers.

-If partitions may not be feasible in some parts of a plant, and management should adapt the hierarchy of controls to their particular work settings, meaning that in slaughter operations or where workers in tandem lift hogs, for example, onto hooks, employers might need to equip the workers with face shields instead of a physical barrier.
-The goal is to prevent the spread of the respiratory droplets, so various combinations of controls can achieve the same outcome.

-- Ensure adequate ventilation in work areas: Facilities should consult with a ventilation engineer to help minimize workers' potential exposures.
-Facilities should have at least six outside air changes per hour.
-Use 16 MERV or HEPA (even better) filters to filter any recirculated air.
-Have a thorough engineering study done to check that the ventilation system is working properly. - Minimize air from fans blowing from one worker directly to another worker.
+- Because it is known that SARS-CoV-2 can spread by those with no symptoms (asymptomatic), work environments should be set up so that workers are kept at least six feet apart.
+This may require changes in production practices to maintain appropriate distances among workers. - Ensure adequate ventilation in work areas: Facilities should have at least six outside air changes per hour.
+Try to eliminate recirculated air.
+Air that is recirculated should be filtered with 16 MERV (Minimum Efficiency Reporting Volume) or HEPA (High-efficiency Particulate Air) filters to remove viruses.
+Have a thorough engineering study done to check that the ventilation system is working as it is designed.
+Facilities may need to consult with an industrial hygienist or ventilation engineer to help minimize workers' potential exposures. - Minimize air from fans blowing from one worker directly to another worker.
 Fans should not blow horizontally.
-If fans are removed, employers should remain aware of, and take steps to prevent heat hazards. - Place handwashing stations or hand sanitizers with at least 60% alcohol in multiple locations to encourage hand hygiene.
+If fans are removed, employers should remain aware of, and take steps to prevent heat hazards. - Set up workplaces so workers are kept at least six feet apart.
+This may require changes in production practices to maintain appropriate distances. - Modify the alignment of workstations, including along processing lines, so workers are at least six feet apart in all directions.
+Workers should not work directly facing each other. - Use markings and signs to remind workers to maintain their location at their station away from each other and stay apart on breaks. - Use physical barriers, such as strip curtains, clear plastic or similar materials, or other impermeable dividers or partitions, to separate workers from each other.
+Make sure the barriers are placed and are large enough, so the workers always have the barrier between them. - Place handwashing stations or hand sanitizers with at least 60% alcohol at each workstation to encourage hand hygiene.
 If possible, choose hand sanitizer stations that are touch-free. - Add additional clock in/out stations, if possible, that are spaced apart, to reduce crowding in these areas.
-Use as touch-free methods or staggering times for workers to clock in/out when possible. - Remove or rearrange chairs and tables, or add partitions to tables, in break rooms and other areas workers may frequent to increase worker separation.
+Use as touch-free methods or staggering times for workers to clock in/out when possible.

+- Remove or rearrange chairs and tables, or add partitions to tables, in break rooms and other areas workers may frequent to increase worker separation.
+Identify alternative areas to accommodate overflow volumes such as training and conference rooms or using outside tents for break and lunch areas. - Remove or rearrange chairs and tables, or add partitions to tables, in break rooms and other areas workers may frequent to increase worker separation.
 Identify alternative areas to accommodate overflow volumes such as training and conference rooms or using outside tents for break and lunch areas.